ptolmachev/Continuous_Control/README.md

 The QNetwork then evaluates this action given the state (So the networks accepts concatenated vector state-action and returns a single value).

-The corresponding implementation of abovementioned algorithm is stated below with the auxiliary comments
+The corresponding implementation of abovementioned algorithm is stated below with the auxiliary comments:

 ```python
     def update_Qnet_and_policy(self, experiences):
         states, actions, rewards, next_states, dones = experiences